-To restore a RAID-5 set, use the container restore RAID5 command.
-Typically, you use this command to restore a RAID-5 set that contains one or more dead partitions.
-This command does not always succeed and, in fact, you should use this command if all other measures to restore the RAID-5 set fail.
+To restore a RAID 5 array, use the container restore RAID5 command.
+Typically, you use this command to restore a RAID 5 array that contains one or more dead partitions.
+This command does not always succeed; therefore, use it only if all other measures fail.

 One situation where the command might prove useful is for those situations where you may have inadvertently pulled a drive and then almost immediately put it back.
 The act of pulling the drive may cause some dead partitions to appear.
-You can then restore the RAID-5 set by using this command.
+You can then restore the RAID 5 array using this command.